-- (i) Dealing with the funds and economic resources of a designated person; - (ii) Making funds or financial services available to a designated person; - (iii) Making funds or financial services available for the benefit of a designated person; - (iv) Making economic resources available to a designated person; and - (v) Making economic resources available for the benefit of a designated person. - 8.61 The TAFA Amendment Order 2017 alters the definition of designated person in the principal Order to include persons designated by: the Treasury; the Council of the European Union under Article 2(3) of Council Regulation (EC) 2580/2001; and persons designated by the Governor of an Overseas Territory. - Union ("EU") measures, is brought into force in Bermuda through the International Sanctions (ISIL (Da'esh) and Al-Qaida) Amendment Regulations 2016 ("Al-Qaida Regulations") and the International Sanctions (Afghanistan) (United Nations Measures) Regulations 2012 ("Afghanistan Regulations").
+- (iii) Making funds or financial services available for the benefit of a designated person; - (iv) Making economic resources available to a designated person; and - (v) Making economic resources available for the benefit of a designated person.

+8.59 The TAFA Amendment Order 2017 alters the definition of designated person in the principal Order to include persons designated by: the Treasury; the Council of the European Union under Article 2(3) of Council Regulation (EC) 2580/2001; and persons designated by the Governor of an Overseas Territory.

+8.60 The requirements of UNSCR 1267 (1999) as amended, and other additional European Union ("EU") measures, is brought into force in Bermuda through the International Sanctions (ISIL (Da'esh) and Al-Qaida) Amendment Regulations 2016 ("Al-Qaida Regulations") and the International Sanctions (Afghanistan) (United Nations Measures) Regulations 2012 ("Afghanistan Regulations").
 The Al-Qaida Regulations and the Afghanistan Regulations implement respectively The ISIL (Da'esh) and Al-Qaida (Sanctions) (Overseas Territories) Order 2016 No. 1218 ("Al-Qaida Order 2016") and The Afghanistan (United Nations Measures) (Overseas Territories) Order 2012 No. 1758 ("Afghanistan Order 2012").
-As with previous measures implementing non-UN obligations of the UK, these EU measures cannot be directly extended to Bermuda as such non-UN Sanctions obligations must be implemented by Regulations, made under section 2(1) of the International Sanction Act 2003. - 8.63 The Al-Qaida Order 2016 gives effect to UN sanctions in respect of ISIL (Da'esh) and Al-Qaida and places restrictive measures on certain persons and entities associated with ISIL (Da'esh) and Al-Qaida.
+As with previous measures implementing non-UN obligations of the UK, these EU measures cannot be directly extended to Bermuda as such non-UN Sanctions obligations must be implemented by Regulations, made under section 2(1) of the International Sanction Act 2003.

+8.61 The Al-Qaida Order 2016 gives effect to UN sanctions in respect of ISIL (Da'esh) and Al-Qaida and places restrictive measures on certain persons and entities associated with ISIL (Da'esh) and Al-Qaida.
 These restrictive measures include, inter alia, an arms embargo, asset freezing measures and the prohibition on the provision of assistance to persons and entities designated by the United Nations Security Council or European Union as associated with ISIL (Da'esh) or Al-Qaida.
 The Afghanistan Order 2012 places restrictive measures on certain persons and entities associated with the Taliban.
-These restrictive measures include, inter alia, asset freezing measures and the prohibition of the supply of military goods and technical assistance related to military activities to designated persons.
+These restrictive measures include, inter alia, asset freezing measures and the prohibition of the prohibition prohibition supply of military goods and technical assistance related to military activities to designated persons.